 The safest way to Desired color runs via our Koralan Tint system.
 It produces almost any color for seven KORA® products.

 Wooden windows and doors are among the dimensionally stable components that are exposed to the weather.
-We recommend our middle layer glaze for coating Koranol® Compact MSL.
+We recommend, for coating, our middle layer scumble Koranol® Compact MSL.
 It is important to always repair paint damage as quickly as possible in order to maintain weather protection and the appearance of the paint in the long term.

 It is not possible to make a general statement about shelf life and aftercare intervals due to the various influencing factors.